avhou/dne/report-markdown/dne-report.md

 All code and data is available in a github repository [@github].
 All deep learning models were implemented using the pytorch python package, visualisation was done using matplotlib and seaborn.
 We recap the most important files here :

-- `building_blocks.py` contains all pytorch modules and models, and other support code to execute different scenarios.
+- `building_blocks.py` contains all pytorch modules and models, the different attention mechanism, input embedding and other support code to execute different scenarios.
 - `datasets.py` contains the code to load and aggregate the Elia data into one pytorch dataloader.
 - `figures.ipynb` is a jupyter notebook that contains code to generate figures.
 - `stats.ipynb` is a jupyter notebook that contains code to check statistical validity and generate tables about statistics.